ex-jandal/whatsdown/README.md

 A: Whatsdown is designed for LAN usage.
 For internet usage, you would need to configure port forwarding and take additional security measures.

 **Q: What happens if my partner disconnects?**
-A: The app will print a connection error.
-You can restart the app and try reconnecting.
+A: The app will print a alert and close your partner socket if you partner sent you an empty message. if you partner interrupt or close the app, the app will show you an error message.
+You can restart the app and try reconnecting again if you or your partner do it by mistake.

 ---

 Enjoy chatting on your LAN with Whatsdown!
 If you encounter any issues or have further questions, feel free to consult this README for guidance.

+---
+<span style="color: orange;">Done</span> With ❤️ by ***Sultan Majed***